 An ARES information and training net is held every Sunday evening at 9:00 PM local time on the 147.255 PL100 repeater.
 All registered ARES members are required to check into this net.
 Any licensed amateur radio operator may check into the net.
 Please listen first and follow the NCS check in proceedures.

 - ARES Net Control Station Preamble/Postamble Text

-- ARRL Message Form HTML Format PDF Format Microsoft Word Format
+- ARRL Message Format (FSD-218) PDF Format and ARRL Radiogram form in PDF Format

 - Emergency Management Grid Maps - Olmsted County and Southeast Minnesota